 Through the gate, Ebereen’s delegation gradually increased in detail.
 Squinting, Kiluron tried to see if he recognized anyone.
 Not personally – the last time the formal Ebereen delegation had visited was more than ten years ago – but he was probably supposed to be able to identify the important members of the party based on their assorted crests and colors.

 “Were you paying attention during Borivat’s lecture on the Ebereen delegation?”
 Kiluron hissed to Doil, attempting to be circumspect.
 Despite his efforts, he earned a scowl from Prime Wezzix, and winced inwardly.

 Nodding, Kiluron clasped his hands behind his back and tried not to fidget.
-At least Doil hadn’t misled him about the clothes; Prime Wezzix was wearing similar clothes, and the man would never wear anything that wasn’t properly dignified.
+At least Doil hadn’t misled him about the clothes; Prime Wezzix was wearing nearly as much lace, and the man would never wear anything that wasn’t properly dignified.
 After what seemed an interminable period, the Ebereen delegation reached the gates.

 “Princess Ihona, Ambassador Reveen,” Prime Wezzix pronounced, “we are honored by your visit.
 Our two peoples only benefit from our continued alliance.”